Archishman-Naskar/BackEnd-Project/Readme.md

   fs.unlinkSync()  , fs is inbuit module in js used for this type of file handaling v-> now we ste up the cloudinary.js vi->now we ste up the multer.middleware.js

+## Now What Is This HTTP or HTTPS
+  ## We will know about HTTP (HTTP and HTTPS are bassicaly same HTTPS just adds an additional layer of security)

+## Now we create user.controller.js
+   -> in user.controller.js create a function named registerUser usnig asyncHandler -> in app.js => import userRouter from './routes/user.routes.js'
+   -> in app.js => app.use("/api/v1/users", userRouter)
+     so when we send request to localHost:8000/api/v1/users it gives the controll to the userRouter Taking the controll what after /api/v1/users like /api/v1/users/register or /api/v1/users/login the it redirects to the respective section for userRouter